 Staying in the same position for a long time—whether it's standing or sitting—can affect the natural rhythm and flow of your circulatory system.
 "Varicose veins are a sign of altered circulatory routes due to static positions and lack of movement," says Mentore.
 "They reroute circulation pathways to relieve the stress, which can increase cellulite because cellulite naturally has less of a blood supply and lower level of hydration than normal tissue."
 Bottom line: Do whatever you can not to sit or stand for too long without changing positions.

 Since the human body is composed of about 60 percent water, it makes perfect sense that dehydration plays a big role in cellulite buildup under the skin.
-Not getting enough water can cause toxic buildup in the fat cells that's difficult for the body to metabolize—and contributes to the 'cottage cheese' texture of cellulite.
-Also, dehydration causes thinner, weaker skin—and when skin is weakened, it has a much greater tendency to show cellulite.
+Not getting enough water can cause toxic buildup in the fat cells that's difficult for the body to metabolize—and contributes to the cottage cheese texture of cellulite.
+Also, dehydration causes thinner, weaker skin—and when the skin is weakened, it has a much greater tendency to show cellulite.
 So, drinking plenty of water can aid your body in metabolizing fat, ridding itself of toxins, and hiding cellulite via thicker skin.
-Worried about being too full of water?
-Don't be!
-Here are the 17 Things You Need to Know About Water Weight.

 Too Much Salt Intake